-Influence mood and behavior.
-There are many examples – throughout recent decades and beyond – of architects who firmly believe in the emotionally influential power of architecture.
+- Influence mood and behavior.
+You can see many examples – throughout recent decades and beyond – of architects who firmly believe in the emotionally influential power of architecture.
 Unfortunately, the more fantastical beliefs resulted in a loss of faith in the power of structural design and its effects on our psyche.
 But because of new scientific research, more and more people are becoming re-enlightened to the fact that our environments shape us, for better or worse.
 An article from early last year noted, “The ease with which architecture can embrace sublime aesthetics makes it great for generating awe.
 Psychiatrists have found that awe reduces the prevalence and severity of mood disorders.”

-Improve safety and environmental impact.
-Architecture isn’t merely functional and beautiful; it can also help provide protective infrastructure for better safety and a more efficient planet.
-The 2014 WIRED by Design event highlighted two projects that exemplify this aspect of architecture’s power… A power plant in the form of an artificial ski slope, which generates electricity using trash, and a storm-proofing effort in Manhattan that incorporates security measures along with community-enhancing structures.
+- Improve safety and environmental impact.
+Architecture isn’t merely functional and beautiful; it can help provide protective infrastructure for better safety and a more efficient planet.
+The 2014 WIRED by Design event highlighted two projects that exemplify this aspect of architecture’s power.
+A power plant in the form of an artificial ski slope, which generates electricity using trash, and a storm-proofing effort in Manhattan that incorporates security measures along with community-enhancing structures.